HacktheTime/BBsentials/README.md

 Contributors:

-hannibal2 (never made a push but was very helpful with questions and did some parts of the code)
+hannibal2 (never made a push but was very helpful with questions and did some parts of the code) nea89 (helped with gradle and the waypoint render)

 IMPORTANT:
 While this mod is supported for both 1.20.2 and 1.8.9 some features may be one version only.
 My (hackthetime) focus is on 1.20.2.
 Due too that some things may not be done in 1.8.9 by me personally.